Napa Cabbage Tuna Salad

 Whether you're serving it with a bowl of rice, adding it to your bento box, or just need a healthy side dish to balance out a heavier meal, this cabbage tuna salad is a go-to recipe you'll want to save.

-• Quick and easy: Ready in just 10 minutes, no cooking required
+• Quick and easy: Ready in just 10 minutes, not much cooking required

 • Pantry-friendly: Uses canned tuna and common seasonings